Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 + Enough to say that you can and shall insert [mermaid](https://mermaid.js.org)<sup>🔗</sup> diagrams.
 Text (names) there can be made into HTML links (but not in every type!).

 + That's nothing bad with including images in documents but their size.
+Markdown on Git won't support extra features like linkable image areas or images in pop-up.

 ### Pictograms